-Milton Keynes Draft Retail Capacity and Leisure Study 2017
+Milton Keynes Retail Capacity and Leisure Study 2018

 The Council’s Retail and Leisure Study has been produced for the Council by consultants Carter Jonas as part of the evidence base for Plan:MK.
 The study forecast the amount of retail and commercial leisure floorspace required within the Borough over the period 2016-2031.

-To view the 2017 draft report, click on the links below:
+To view the 2018 final report, click on the links below:

 This report is an update to the 2010 report.
 The 2011 Retail Capacity Report takes into account new retail commitments and population and expenditure forecasts.
 It assesses how much convenience (food) and comparison (non-food) floorspace will be needed in Milton Keynes in future, and makes recommendations on where it should be located.